Listen to "Why, When and How to Use Kubernetes for Web App Development" on Spreaker. Close

 2. Kubernetes for Microservices Management

 The concept of microservices is far from a new idea.
 Software architects have worked at breaking up large-scale applications into broadly reusable components for decades.
 Microservices offer multiple benefits, from a greater degree of resiliency to faster, more flexible models for deployment to simpler automatic testing.
+This is why migration to microservices is a popular modernization technique.

 Microservices also let decision makers choose the best tool for any individual task.
 One piece of your application may benefit more from the productivity boost of a high level language like PHP, while another piece may get more from a high speed language like Go.